iovis/muxi/README.md

 Commands:
-  init         Register within Tmux and add bindings config       See and edit your settings sessions     See and manage your muxi sessions completions  Generate completions for your shell fzf          Spawn a FZF popup to manage your muxi sessions help         Print this message or the help of the given subcommand(s)
+  init         Register within Tmux and add bindings config       See and edit your settings [aliases: c] ls           List sessions sessions     See and manage your muxi sessions [aliases: s] plugins      See and manage your tmux plugins [aliases: p] completions  Generate completions for your shell fzf          Spawn a FZF popup to manage your muxi sessions [aliases: f] help         Print this message or the help of the given subcommand(s)

 Options: